bmddota/barebones/README.md

 This library can be used for advancted physics/motion/collision of units.
 See [PhysicsReadme.md](https://github.com/bmddota/barebones/blob/source2/PhysicsReadme.md) for more information.

 ####projectiles.lua
 This library can be used for advanced 3D projectile systems.
-Documentation is currently limited.
+See [CollidersReadme.md](https://github.com/bmddota/barebones/blob/source2/CollidersReadme.md) for more information.

 ####notifications.lua
 This library can be used to send panorama notifications to individuals/teams/everyone in your game.
 See internals/notificationsExample.lua for examples.